-The Federation of Small Businesses and The British Chambers of Commerce met with Theresa May last week as a way for the new Prime Minster to ask the SME community what they need post-Brexit.
+The Federation of Small Businesses and The British Chambers of Commerce met with Theresa May earlier this month as a way for the new Prime Minster to ask the SME community what they need post-Brexit.
 The Prime Minister has assured small businesses that cuts to EU funding will be replaced and that the SME sector would be “at the heart” of the renegotiation strategy.

 But what exactly does Brexit mean for Britain’s small businesses?
 Can we build up an economy in these uncertain times, and can SMEs find Brexit opportunities?